Aerius Generic Drug

 Active ingredients: Desloratadine

-DESLORATADINE 0.5 mg / ml oral solution is indicated for the symptomatic treatment of:
+DESLORATADINE EVOLUGEN is indicated in adults and adolescents aged 12 and over for the symptomatic treatment of:

-Adults and adolescents (12 years and older): 10 ml (5 mg) of DESLORATADINE 0.5 mg / ml oral solution once a day.
+Adults and adolescents (12 years and older): The recommended dose of DESLORATADINE EVOLUGEN is one tablet once a day.

 Nervous system disorders